Memo Rojas

-Guillermo "Memo" Rojas Jr. (born August 18, 1981) is a Mexican former race car driver.
+Guillermo Miguel Ángel "Memo" Rojas Jr. (born August 18, 1981) is a Mexican former professional race car driver.
 Successful in American sports car racing, Rojas is a four-time series champion in the Rolex Sports Car Series, a three-time winner of the 24 Hours of Daytona, and a two-time European Le Mans Series champion.
 He is the first Mexican driver to win a major American racing championship.

 Personal life

 Rojas was born in 1981 in Mexico City, Mexico.
 He is son of the Mexican driver Guillermo Rojas, Sr.

 Career

 Early career

 Rojas began his racing career in 1993, racing karts; in 1996 he moved up to professional racing in the Mexican Formula Two series.
 Heading to the United States in 1997, he joined the Barber Dodge series, before returning to Mexico in 1998 to race for two years in the national Formula Three series.

-Returning to the United States in 2000, he spent two years racing in the American Formula Ford 2000 series, before moving up to the Barber Dodge Pro Series for the 2002 and 2003 seasons, claiming two wins during his time in the series, and finishing second in the series championship in 2003.
+Returning to the United States in 2000, Rojas spent two years racing in the American Formula Ford 2000 series, before moving up to the Barber Dodge Pro Series for the 2002 and 2003 seasons, claiming two wins during his time in the series, and finishing second in the series championship in 2003.
 He then graduated to the European Formula Renault series with DAMS in 2004, scoring two top-five finishes over the course of the year.
-In 2005 he returned to the United States, racing in the Toyota Atlantic championship series for a single race at the Fundidora park circuit in Monterrey.
+In 2005, he returned to the United States, racing in the Toyota Atlantic championship series for a single race at the Fundidora park circuit in Monterrey.